-- An ASN.1 compiler for Erlang, which generates encode and decode functions to be used by Erlang programs sending and receiving ASN.1 specified data. - Run-time functions used by the generated code. - Encoding rules supported are BER, the specialized BER version DER and the aligned variant of PER.
+- An ASN.1 compiler for Erlang, which generates encode and decode functions to be used by Erlang programs sending and receiving ASN.1 specified data. - Run-time functions used by the generated code. - Encoding rules supported are BER, the specialized BER version DER and the basic form of aligned and unalgned variants of PER.